0xSK/0xSK.io/posts/doggos/milo.md

 coverImage: /images/doggos/milo-cover.jpg
 ---

-Milo was a cute 1 year old Goldendoodle.
+Milo is a cute Goldendoodle, we had him for a few days when he was about a year old.
 He loved stealing our:
 * Subway
 ![Milo begging for subway](/images/doggos/milo-subway.jpg)